jeiros/MDRun/README.md

 *job_directory* The directory in which the job is going to be run in the HPC.
 You should launch the `launcher.sh` script from here once all the necessary files are in it. :exclamation: This directory **must** contain a `results` directory in it, if it doesn't your job will fail at the end!:exclamation:

-*start_rst* The restart file that the first job is going to use.
-If you start from 0 and want to run pre-production commands in the GPU (discouraged), this should match the name of the restart file that is written after your last pre-production run (usually a heating protocol).

 *cuda_version* The cuda version to use via `module load cuda`.